jeftarmascarenhas/smart-contract-training/patterns/pagination/README.md

 # Pattern Cursor Pagination Solidity

+Cursor-based paging works by using a unique, sequential key that indicates from which record the data will be returned.

 This smart contract has many features like:
 - Cursor Pagination pattern with solidity
 - Create memory array from mapping